 The argument should be a list of two elements and this aggregation returns the data of the maximum time.
-This is very similar to min_cost, the differences being that maximum instead of minimum is used, and non-numerical costs are allowed. only data is returned, and the aggregation is deliberately not a semi-lattice aggregation.
+This is very similar to min_cost, the differences being that maximum instead of minimum is used, and non-numerical costs are allowed.
+Only data is returned.